Control variates from Eulerian and Lagrangian perturbation theory: Application to the bispectrum: Warm-up: bispectrum control variates in a toy model

 \cref{eqn:clearr} makes it clear what are the requirements imposed on a control variate if its mean is to be sampled empirically -- the more correlated the control variate, the more realizations of it will be needed to not have the uncertainty on the mean saturate the variance reduction.
 The variance reduction is halved when

 In the regime of large cross-correlation, we see that $N$ is simply the ratio of the $N$-body variance to the control variate's variance -- also called the `volume multiplier'.
 Empirical control variates require the uncertainty on the mean to be reduced by a factor equivalent to the volume multiplier achieved by the control variate.
 For a volume multiplier of $10^4$, the equivalent number of surrogate simulations and bispectra measurements would have to be carried out.
 Emulation suites which sample the parameter space with $\mathcal{O}(100)$ simulations would require, then, $10^6$ simulation-bispectrum runs.
-It is evidently desirable that a control variate have its mean be determined as precisely as possible, and the most precision one can achieve is through an analytic calculation of its signal.
-The suitability of different analytically calculable bispectra as a control variate is one of the main aims of this work.
-In the next session we will introduce an analytic toy model of bispectrum control variates where many quantities are calculable, in order to understand what to expect in the full $N$-body problem.
+It is evidently desirable that a control variate have its mean be determined as precisely as possible, and the most precision one can achieve is through an analytic calculation of its signal. {For an analytic control variate, only one surrogate simulation is needed for each expensive simulation, a drastic reduction compared to empirical control variates.} The suitability of different analytically calculable bispectra as a control variate is one of the main aims of this work. {In the remainder of this section, we will introduce an analytic toy model of bispectrum control variates where many quantities are calculable.
+This will help understand what to expect in the full $N$-body problem.
+Specifically, in \S~\ref{sec:zerocv} we start with the problem of a `Gaussian' control variate where the mean is zero, and use the Zeldovich approximation to generate the `true' non-linear density field.
+In \S~\ref{sec:ZAbk} we compute the Eulerian perturbation theory corrections to the analytic bispectrum control variate in this toy model.}